I’ve been a huge fan of Alpine products and have been for years. I love my 4 channel amps and I’ve been enjoying fantastic sound for many years now.

 It’s a lot less hassle to be prepared, and you sure don’t want to end up paying too much or having to run out for supplies while in the middle of your install work!

 For your convenience I’m including the specifications directly from the owner’s manual as well as details I’ve found myself.

 You may have noticed that the signal-to-ratio ratio specified at 1W is lower than typical amplifiers.
 As I mentioned earlier, that’s an inherent design trait of Class D amps, but in practice with good speakers and the amp being sent a good signal level, it’s not really an issue.

 I’m still pleased with the sound quality and wouldn’t recommend it if I didn’t feel you would be too.

 Also note that the EQ boos is +12dB, in case you weren’t aware.
 That’s a very noticeable amount of bass increase.

 I love this amp.
 For the money (it sells for a very reasonable price, usually somewhere close to $150 dollars or so) it’s a great buy.

 As both an installer and a music lover I’d recommend it to nearly everyone except those who want extremely high signal-to-noise specs.

-The MRV-F300 doesn’t disappoint and it’s a great performer and definitely a great value.
+The MRV-F300 doesn’t disappoint as it’s a great performer – and definitely a great value, too!